 Contact:

-Political reform, nation-building, (de)liberalization, political retraditionalization, Islamism in the Arab and Islamic worlds, locally led development, education and development, co-creation, federal procurement reform and innovation, professional leadership, coaching and mentoring, diversity and inclusion.
+Political reform, nation-building, (de)liberalization, democratization, political re-traditionalization, the Arab world, Islamism, diplomacy and development, locally led development, co-creation, federal procurement innovation, organizational leadership, coaching and mentoring.

 Politics and Cultures in the Middle East (WID), Arab Politics (WID), Comparative Politics - Middle East (graduate and undergraduate)